What happens if someone hits an illegally parked car?

-To be negligent, is to act in a way that violates a duty a person owes to another person.
+To be negligent is to act in a way that violates a duty a person owes to another person.
 In a situation where a driver hits an illegally parked car, both parties involved may be considered negligent.
 The one who parked the car illegally has a duty to follow the law and park the car in the right spot to avoid danger.
 The other driver had the duty to drive carefully to avoid a collision.
 In this case, both parties are negligent or at fault for the collision, so contributory negligence or comparative fault will likely be used to look at circumstances and facts that led to the accident.
-We will explain this concept in detail in this post.

 Comparative fault law allows the court to determine fault by apportioning fault among various parties who share liability for the crash.
 While hitting a parked vehicle is negligent, so is parking a car illegally.
 However, it is also important to consider the fact that negligence may have been a partial cause of the accident.

 The concept of comparative fault apportions the total amount of damages between the driver who hit the illegally parked car and the one who hit the parked car.
 The amount of damages that each party has to pay depends on the proportion of fault for which each party is found liable.
 However, laws differ across the states, and in some states, contributory negligence is the law.

 Contributory negligence is generally any conduct on the part of the injured party that contributes to the negligence of the defendant in causing the injuries or damage.